Brand Name

 Proper Use

-For safe and effective use of this medicine, do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
-Taking too much of this medicine may increase the chance of unwanted effects.
+Take this medicine only as directed by your doctor.
+Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
+Taking too much of this medicine may increase the risk of side effects.

 This medicine should come with a Medication Guide.
 Read and follow these instructions carefully.
 Ask your doctor if you have any questions.